ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : The generalization of the physical network element definition.

 Hardware Component:
-: The generalization of the hardware components defined in {{IANA_HW_YANG}} (e.g., backplane, battery, container, central processing unit (CPU), chassis, fan, module, port, power supply, sensor, stack, and storage device components).
+: A general definition of category of components as defined in {{!RFC8348}} and {{IANA_HW_YANG}} (e.g., backplane, battery, container, central processing unit (CPU), chassis, fan, module, port, power supply, sensor, stack, and storage device components).
 : The list of hardware components can be extended in future versions of {{IANA_ENTITY_MIB}} (and, consequently, of ({{IANA_HW_YANG}}).

 Component:
-: The generalization of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, like hardware components.
+: A further extension of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, in the same way as hardware components.

 Card:
 : Pluggable equipment with a particular structural format and dimensions which can be inserted into one or more slots (or sub-slots).
 A card can have spaces (called sub-slots) to take other cards.